Our History

 By 2002, the foundation staff had grown to four, and the Community Foundation held assets exceeding $32 million.

 In 2006, we began a two-year strategic planning process that resulted in the foundation needing to take a strong leadership role in the community, using its influence, as well as its money, to address community issues in a positive, impactful way.
 At the end of the process, the board proactively decided to invest in two key areas of concern: economic development and youth programs.
-We supported economic development efforts by joining with community businesses, governmental units, and other civic institutions to form the Lansing Economic Area Partnership, or LEAP, Inc.
+We supported economic development efforts by creating Lansing Economic Area Partnership, or LEAP, Inc., in collaboration with community businesses, governmental units, and other civic institutions.

 In 2008, the financial markets crashed, and while we fared better than most, we still lost 25% of the value of our endowments.
-The financial markets were good to us in 2009, and the foundation increased the size of its impact grant to $75,000, with the goal of making a significant difference with a single program or initiative.
+The financial markets improved in 2009, and the foundation increased the size of its impact grant to $75,000, with the goal of making a significant difference with a single program or initiative.

-We experienced a big, physical change in 2011, as we moved into the renovated Marshall Street Armory, where we are now part of the Nonprofit Center at the Armory, a collective of nonprofits working to improve our community and our state.
+In 2011, as we moved into the renovated Marshall Street Armory, along with several other nonprofits working to improve our community and our state.

 In 2015 and 2016, we conducted a community listening tour to find out what the community felt were the region’s greatest needs, and what our role should be in addressing those needs.
-We analyzed the feedback we received and determined our new strategic leadership initiative, which is to lead placemaking projects that will create vibrant communities to enhance economic prosperity in our region.
+We analyzed the feedback we received and determined our new strategic leadership initiative, which is to lead placemaking projects to create vibrant communities that attract and retain talent, enhancing economic prosperity in our region.

-Now, we are forging new leadership projects and offer many grant opportunities for our local nonprofits.
-As a community leader, the Community Foundation has made a commitment to work more proactively, not just reactively, to better address our region's greatest needs.
+We are continuously forging new leadership projects and offer many grant opportunities for local nonprofits.
+As a community leader, the Community Foundation has made a commitment to work proactively, not just reactively, to effectively address our region's greatest needs.

 The Community Foundation doesn't sell a particular charity.
 It caters to donors.
 What's your dream?
 They can make that happen.
 It's more stable and secure than any one nonprofit.